stefl/layer-js-sampleapps/examples/ui-web-samples/react/README.md

 # React chat UI example using Layer SDK

-This is a simple example on how one would use the Layer Web SDK with the [ReactJS](https://reactjs.org) framework.
+This is a simple example on how one would use the Layer Web SDK and Layer UI for Web with the [ReactJS](https://reactjs.org) framework.

 ### Installation